 Most shrubs that flower before midsummer do so on the previous year’s growth, so pruning after flowering will give them plenty of time to put on new growth in readiness for next year’s display.

 For best results, aim to cut back immediately after flowering, ideally before June.
 This will give new shoots at the base the chance to grow and toughen up before winter, and will channel the shrub’s energy into making new growth over the summer months.

 Make sure you don’t cut into newer growth by identifying the older stems, which tend to be thicker and woodier.
-For more detailed instructions, see our No Fuss video guide with David Hurrion, to pruning spring-flowering plants.
+For more detailed instructions, see our No Fuss video guide with David Hurrion, to pruning spring-flowering shrubs:

 Find seven shrubs to prune after flowering, to promote vigorous new growth, below.